July 21, 2025

 Since muscle is metabolically active tissue, losing it means your body burns fewer calories, even when you’re just chilling on the couch.

 Thankfully, strength training helps rev up your metabolism.
+A full-body workout increases strength and muscle definition, which boosts metabolism to aid in achieving or maintaining a healthy weight.
 Lean muscle burns more calories even at rest, meaning your body turns into a calorie-burning furnace.
-[3]

 Mental Health Boost & Increased Energy Levels